m-najafikhah/FIM/README.md

 # FIM
 File Integrity Monitoring
+FIM is a tool used to monitor changes in files and identify unauthrized modifications.
+It helps detect and alert us to suspicious activities on our files, indicating possible attacks on our systems.

 This is Basic File integrity Monitoring for a folder in any OS, But I just tested it on Windows 11.